Spring (season): May Day

 The First of May is the date of many public holidays.
 In many countries, May Day is synonymous with International Workers' Day, or Labour Day, which celebrates the social and economic achievements of the labour movement.
 As a day of celebration, the holiday has ancient origins, and it can relate to many customs that have survived into modern times.
 Many of these customs are due to May Day being a cross-quarter day, meaning that (in the Northern Hemisphere where it is almost exclusively celebrated) it falls approximately halfway between the spring equinox and summer solstice.
 In the Celtic tradition, this date marked the end of spring and the beginning of summer.

 Passover

 The Passover begins on the 15th day of the month of Nisan, which typically falls in March or April of the Gregorian calendar on the night of a full moon after the northern spring equinox.
 However, due to leap months falling after the vernal equinox, Passover sometimes starts on the second full moon after vernal equinox, as in 2016.
-Jews celebrate this holiday to commemorate their escape from slavery in Egypt as described in the book of Exodus in the Torah.
+Jewish people celebrate this holiday to commemorate their escape from slavery in Egypt as described in the book of Exodus in the Torah.

 Foods consumed during Passover seders, such as lamb and barley, are tied to springtime seasonal availability.
 In this celebration, children recite the Four Questions during the seder and hunt for the afikoman afterwards.

 Allhallowtide

-The Western Christian season encompassing the triduum of All Saints' Eve (Halloween), All Saints' Day (All Hallows') and All Souls' Day are observed in the spring in the Southern hemisphere.
+The Western Christian season encompassing the triduum of All Saints' Eve (Halloween), All Saints' Day (All Hallows') and All Souls' Day are observed in the spring in the Southern Hemisphere.